Three reasons your lawn mower won’t start after winter storage

 3. The battery is worn out.

 Lawn mower batteries can be expected to last about five years.
 If the battery isn’t staying charged long enough or if it’s completely dead, try using a battery charger.
 If the battery won’t hold a charge, you’ll need to replace it.
 Over time, batteries lose power.
 Though the battery may have worked before you stored the lawn mower for the winter, you may find that the long winter without any charging caused the death of it.
-Replacement batteries for lawn mowers may be purchased at major retailers.

 Check out RepairClinic’s troubleshooting and repair help for lawn mowers.